Disney to buy Fox film, TV businesses for $52-billion

-Walt Disney Co on Thursday agreed to buy film, TV and international assets from Rupert Murdoch's Twenty-First Century Fox Inc for $52.4-billion as Disney seeks greater scale to tackle growing competition from Netflix and Amazon.com.
+Walt Disney Co has struck a deal to buy film, television and international businesses from Rupert Murdoch's Twenty-First Century Fox Inc for $52.4-billion in stock as the world's largest entertainment company seeks even greater scale to combat growing digital rivals Netflix Inc and Amazon.com Inc.

+The deal brings to a close more than half a century of expansion by Murdoch, 86, who turned a single Australian newspaper he inherited from his father at the age of 21 into one of the world's most important global news and film conglomerates.

+Shares of Fox, which have surged 35 per cent since talk of the deal surfaced in early November, were slightly lower in premarket trading.

+Disney shares also edged lower as investors fretted about dilution from the all-stock deal.
+Disney said it expects to buy up to $20-billion of its own shares to offset that dilution.

+Fox stockholders will receive 0.2745 Disney shares for each share held and will end up owning about a quarter of Disney.

-Under the terms of the all-stock deal, Disney acquires significant assets from Fox, including the studios that produce the blockbuster Marvel superhero pictures and the "Avatar" franchise, as well as hit TV shows such as "The Simpsons".
+Under the deal, expected to close in 12 to 18 months, Disney acquires 21st Century Fox's film and television studios, its cable entertainment networks and international TV businesses.
+Those assets include some blockbuster Marvel superhero pictures that Disney did not already own and the "Avatar" and "X-Men" franchises, as well as hit TV shows such as "The Simpsons."

-Fox shareholders will receive 0.2745 Disney shares for each share held.
-This translates to a value of $29.50 per share for the assets that Disney is buying, Reuters calculations based on Disney's Wednesday market closing price show.
+Disney's global footprint also expands with the acquisition of Fox's international satellite assets, including Star TV network in India and a stake in European pay-TV provider Sky Plc .

+The acquisition will give Disney a new pipeline of shows and movies as it battles technology companies spending billions of dollars on programming shown online to siphon audiences away from traditional TV networks.

+"This is the right move at the right time as the marriage of these assets creates a much more formidable Disney," said Daniel Ives, an analyst at GBH Insights in a note to clients.

-Immediately prior to the acquisition, Fox will separate the Fox Broadcasting network and stations, Fox News Channel, Fox Business Network, FS1, FS2 and Big Ten Network into a newly listed company that will be spun off to its shareholders.
+Immediately before the acquisition, Fox will separate the Fox Broadcasting network and stations, Fox News Channel, Fox Business Network, its sports channels FS1, FS2 and the Big Ten Network into a newly listed company that it will spin off to its shareholders.

-The deal ends more than half a century of expansion by Murdoch, 86, who turned a single Australian newspaper he inherited from his father at the age of 21 into one of the world's most important global news and film conglomerates.
+The "new" Fox is intended to grow and focus on live news and sports, Fox said.

+"It is born out of an important lesson I've learned in my long career in media: namely, content and news relevant to viewers will always be valuable," 21st Century Fox Executive Chairman Murdoch said in statement.

 Disney Chief Executive Bob Iger, 66, will extend his tenure through the end of 2021 to oversee the integration of the Fox businesses.
 He has already postponed his retirement from Disney three times, saying in March he was committed to leaving the company in July 2019.